JPWILSON/ActivityTracker/README.md

 ##About

 This README details the way to use this activity tracker.
-The front-end design needs A LOT of work.
+The front-end design needs a lot of work.
-The focus was just to build a fully functinoal activity tracker.
+The focus was just to build a fully functional activity tracker.
 I will be improving the look, as time goes by.

 What is this activity tracker?
 It is a project I built to develop my skills in database backed web applications.
 It is by no